PeterUlb/image-service/README.md

 4. Redis
 5. Keycloak

+The docker compose file in `docker/docker-compose.yml` provides the defaults for the required services.
+This file is also used by the integration tests.
+No ports are necessary, as the ambassador container acts as a proxy.
+Additionally, `docker/docker-compose.dev.yml` contains useful defaults for the local dev environment (stable ports, persistent db, db admin tool, ...).
-The compose-test can be reused for the local dev environment if required (specify the services with `docker-compose -f docker-compose.yml -f docker-compose.dev.yml up -d [service1 service2]`.
+It can be started with the command `docker-compose -f docker-compose.yml -f docker-compose.dev.yml up -d [service1 service2]`.
 Single components can be configured via configuration (see `dev.yml` above) to use the real service.
 Make sure to adjust the config to match the service addresses (real or local).

-**TODO:** Check if there's a better way to provide dev defaults, without having too much duplication with the mock-compose.
+The default settings for the dev profile match the docker-compose file.

 ## How To Test